Click here to subscribe to my free monthly Life Coaching Accelerators, for insider coaching tips.

 My other training was with Results Coaching Systems, now part of the Neuro Leadership Institute whose founder David Rock has become an authority on the workings of the brain in coaching.

-The Results coach training I took with David was focused mainly on goal achievement and had a format of the client committing to a fixed number of sessions - usually 12 with an introductory free session that examined where the client was in the various areas of their life and inspired them on what they might want to work on.
+The Results coach training I took with David was focused mainly on goal achievement and had a format of the client committing to a fixed number of sessions - usually 12 - with an introductory free session that examined where the client was in the various areas of their life and inspired them on what they might want to work on.

 I also took several courses covering team and group coaching which have been really valuable in allowing me to broaden my client base.